rvem/tezos-packaging/docs/baking.md

 ### Bootstrapping the node

-In order to run baker locally, you'll need fully-synced local `tezos-node`.
+In order to run a baker locally, you'll need a fully-synced local `tezos-node`.

 The easiest way to set up a node running on the `mainnet` or on one of the testnets (e.g. `delphinet` or `edonet`) is to use one of the predefined `tezos-node-<network>.services` systemd services provided in the `tezos-node` package.
 However, by default, these services will start to bootstrap the node from scratch, which will take significant amount of time.

 The fastest way to bootstrap the node is to import a snapshot.
-The snapshots can be downloaded from the https://snapshots.tulip.tools/#/ .
+Snapshots can be downloaded from https://snapshots.tulip.tools/#/ .

-`tezos-node-<network>.service` has `/var/lib/tezos/node-<network>` as a data directory and `http://localhost:8732` as a an RPC address by default.
+`tezos-node-<network>.service` has `/var/lib/tezos/node-<network>` as a data directory and `http://localhost:8732` as its RPC address by default.
 These parameters can be changed in the service configuration, which is located in `/lib/systemd/system/tezos-node-<network>.service`.
 Note, that if you've updated the `.service` file, you should reload systemctl daemon via running `sudo systemctl daemon-reload`.

-All commands within the service are run under `tezos` user.
+All commands within the service are run under the `tezos` user.

-Download the snapshost for desired network and with desired history mode (you can read more about `tezos-node` history modes [here](https://tezos.gitlab.io/user/history_modes.html#history-modes)).
+Download the snapshost for desired network and with the desired history mode (you can read more about `tezos-node` history modes [here](https://tezos.gitlab.io/user/history_modes.html#history-modes)).

-Snapshot import requires `tezos-node` data directory doesn't contain `context` and `store` folders.
+Snapshot import requires that the `tezos-node` data directory doesn't contain the `context` and `store` folders.
 Remove them before the snapshot import.

 In order to import the snapshot run the following command: